 The college receives funds from the state government, UGC, RUSA and other funding agencies.
 It also accrues funds in the form of fees (examination, University affiliation, student funds, etc).
 Fees collected in the college which are to be remitted to the government treasury and affiliating university are remitted annually as mandated by the government and the university.
 Student fees like sport, magazine etc are managed by the student union/council and the expenditure so incurred are internally audited by teachers appointed for the purpose during the time of handing over of charge to subsequent student leaders.
 Government Fund - The fund received from the government are audited by designated government officials from time to time.
-Other Funds - Other funds received from UGC, RUSA, Research grand are subjected to audit by registered Charter Accountant and UC submitted to the funding agency (S) as per mandate.
+Other Funds - Other funds received from UGC, RUSA, Research grand are subjected to audit by registered Charter Accountant and Utilization Certificate submitted to the funding agency (S) as per mandate.
+Funds collected in the form of endowment/Poor fund is collected from faculty members on monthly basis and is distributed to students who require financial assistance by the Student support Committee.
+The IQAC conducts annual internal audit for the same.
+Funds received in the form of membership for Staff welfare committee and MCTA Branch is also audited internally.